 As Project Manager, Traci provides support to the Traceability Division Director, developing tools to improve seafood traceability and combat illegal fishing and human rights violations.
 Traci holds a bachelor’s degree in biology with a focus in ecology from UC San Diego, and a master’s degree in biology with a focus in marine ecology from UC San Diego / Scripps Institution of Oceanography.
 Traci has been conducting fisheries and aquatic research for over ten years, spanning from mariculture studies in Costa Rica to working on large-scale fisheries conservation projects in the Sacramento-San Joaquin River Delta.
 She also has experience in policy work surrounding aquatic resource management and communicating both policy and scientific research to the general public.
 Traci’s experience in both science and policy has shown her the importance of strong communication and collaboration for effective ocean resource management.

-As an Intern, Tarah provides general support to the FishWise staff.
+As an Office Assistant, Tarah provides general support to the FishWise staff.
 She holds a Bachelors degree from University of California Santa Cruz in Marine Biology.
 During college, she spent time in South Africa studying the reproduction of a native benthic fish species, of which little was previously known.
-Since graduating college, Tarah has been managing development and performing data analysis for a non-profit working to implement more sustainable methods of farming seafood, as well as educate communities about sustainable and safe fishing practices.
-Tarah is taking graduate courses at Moss Landing Marine Labs this Fall and is excited to pursue her role in the realm of marine conservation and sustainable seafood, both through her education and her internship at FishWise.
+Since graduating college, Tarah managed development and performed data analysis for a non-profit working to implement more sustainable methods of farming seafood, as well as educate communities about sustainable and safe fishing practices.
+Her recent experience as an Intern at FishWise has prepared her for her position as Office Assistant.
+Tarah is taking graduate courses at Moss Landing Marine Labs and is excited to pursue her role in the realm of marine conservation and sustainable seafood, both through her education and her contributions to FishWise.